There are many things to consider when it comes to thinking about your home.

 If you have to raise your voice to talk because your unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, shaking, bumping, or banging could be signs of a mechanical matter.
-It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+Other noises like squealing, rattling, clanking, or banging could be signs of a mechanical matter.
+It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

 Today’s latest units work more soundlessly than ever.
-Often you’ll have to really play close attention to even know that they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to more modern equipment.
+Often you’ll have to really pay attention to even know when they’re running.
+If noise pollution is a concern for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly turn up the heating system to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some attention to your thermostat.
+If you are having to constantly turn up the heating system to keep things in the house comfortable, that should be a major warning that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the heat.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Low humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Incorrect humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues